OrifInformatique/ci_packbase_hmvc/conventions.md

 # Conventions in this project #

 In addition to [CodeIgniter's conventions](https://codeigniter.com/user_guide/general/styleguide.html), we use our own additional conventions.
-Functions and classes should be documented with DocBlock, or any equivalent.
+Functions and classes should be documented with DocBlock.
-Constants should be CAPITALIZED_SNAKE_CASE.

 ## Ignored CodeIgniter conventions ##